nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - #### Identity and access management
   - **Azure Active Directory**: a comprehensive identity and access management cloud solution, helps secure access to data in applications on site and in the cloud, and simplifies the management of users and groups.
 It combines core directory services, advanced identity governance, security, and application access management, and makes it easy for developers to build policy-based identity management into their apps.

-After this overview of a number of security mechanisms offered by the two main cloud providers, we will analyze a real case study: an attack on the AWS Cloud through its Tesla customer.
+After this overview of several security mechanisms offered by the two main cloud providers, we will analyze a real case study: an attack on the AWS Cloud through its Tesla customer.

 ## 5. Analysis of a real case study: attack to Tesla <a name="chap5"></a>